wilkos-dans/notify-documentation/webroot/content/_index.md

 date: 2018-12-20
 ---

-This is an experimental website, documenting community conventions in the use of W3C [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) (LDN) to integrate repository systems with relevant services in a distributed, resilient and web-native architecture.
+This website documents community conventions in the use of W3C [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) (LDN) to integrate repository systems with relevant services in a distributed, resilient and web-native architecture.

-The documentation has the following structure:
+The documentation specifies:

-**Notification Pattern**
-These describe the payload for a re-usable notification - a kind of template.

-**Scenarios:**
-These describe an operation, typically involving a repository system and one other service.
-The operation is enabled by the exchange of *notifications*.

-**Notifications:**
-These describe the individual LDNs sent between repositories and services, one or more of which may be used in a *scenario*.
+* *[Notification Patterns](/patterns/)* (templates) which describe the payload for re-usable notifications.
+These notifications describe the individual LDNs sent between repositories and services, one or more of which may be used in a *scenario*.
 A given *notification* is defined in the context of a *scenario*, and uses a *pattern*.

+* *[Scenarios](/scenarios/)* which describe example operations, typically involving a repository system and one other service.
+These operations are enabled by the exchange of *notifications*.

+* *[Vocabularies](/vocabularies/)* which are used to provide values for certain properties in the notification payloads.